microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgAgreementFile.md

   - `[ProgramControlId <String>]`: key: id of programControl
   - `[ProgramControlTypeId <String>]`: key: id of programControlType
   - `[ProgramId <String>]`: key: id of program
+  - `[UserConsentRequestId <String>]`: key: id of userConsentRequest
   - `[UserId <String>]`: key: id of user

+VERSIONS <IMicrosoftGraphAgreementFileVersion[]>: Read-only.
+Customized versions of the terms of use agreement in the Azure AD tenant.
+  - `[CreatedDateTime <DateTime?>]`: The date time representing when the file was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+  - `[DisplayName <String>]`: Localized display name of the policy file of an agreement.
+The localized display name is shown to end users who view the agreement.
+  - `[FileData <IMicrosoftGraphAgreementFileData>]`: agreementFileData
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[Data <Byte[]>]`:
+  - `[FileName <String>]`: Name of the agreement file (for example, TOU.pdf).
+Read-only.
+  - `[IsDefault <Boolean?>]`: If none of the languages matches the client preference, indicates whether this is the default agreement file .
+If none of the files are marked as default, the first one is treated as the default.
+Read-only.
+  - `[IsMajorVersion <Boolean?>]`: Indicates whether the agreement file is a major version update.
+Major version updates invalidate the agreement's acceptances on the corresponding language.
+  - `[Language <String>]`: The language of the agreement file in the format 'languagecode2-country/regioncode2'. 'languagecode2' is a lowercase two-letter code derived from ISO 639-1, while 'country/regioncode2' is derived from ISO 3166 and usually consists of two uppercase letters, or a BCP-47 language tag.
+For example, U.S. English is en-US.
+Read-only.
+  - `[Id <String>]`: Read-only.

 ## RELATED LINKS